bee-anvith/awesome-devtools/readme.md

 * [zx](https://github.com/google/zx) - Tool for writing shell scripts in JavaScript.
 * [ccr](https://github.com/NeverVane/commandchronicles) - Enhanced CLI history manager, project-aware, with sync and encryption.
 * [intelli-shell](https://github.com/lasantosr/intelli-shell) - Manage command templates/snippets with dynamic completions and AI integration.
+* [lazygit](https://github.com/jesseduffield/lazygit) - Simple terminal UI for Git, providing a quick and easy way to manage Git repositories and actions.
+* [mise](https://github.com/jdx/mise) - Mise is a command-line tool (like asdf) that lets you manage all your development tools and their versions (like Node.js, Python, or Ruby) on a per-project basis.

 ## DevOps & Infrastructure